Steal My Sunshine: Covers

+The Maine released a version featuring Derek Sanders along with a video in December 2015, and it was later included on their EP Covers in 2016.

 In 2019 British band Papernut Cambridge recorded a version of the song on their double album of cover versions, Nutlets II.
 In 2021, "Steal My Sunshine" was covered by American alternative rock band Portugal.
 The Man in collaboration with Cherry Glazerr frontwoman Clementine Creevy.
 In 2022, Australian band The Goon Sax covered the song, released in the deluxe edition of their 2021 album Mirror II.
 The song was featured in the 2018 animated movie Peter Rabbit, where an additional verse of lyrics were recorded by the band to suit the plot of the movie.

 British musical artist Pixey and featured artist Tayo Sound released "Daisy Chain", which heavily employs a sample of "Steal My Sunshine", in 2023.
 Pixey explained that the song was intended as a summer anthem, feeling that it "perfectly captures the feeling of summer" and encapsulates her themes of nostalgia and sunshine.

 In 2023, alternative rock band Eve 6 covered the song, which features L1ZY.
 It was only available to listen to on their Patreon, until it was released on streaming in February 2025.

 Autotune rapper and singer T-Pain covered the song for a commercial for Lipton iced tea.